OfficeDev/office-js-docs-reference/docs/manifest/preprocessingdialog.md

 ---
 title: PreProcessingDialog element in the manifest file (preview)
-description: The PreProcessingDialog element configures the pre-processing dialog of a spam reporting add-in in Outlook. ms.date: 07/14/2023 ms.localizationpriority: medium
+description: The PreProcessingDialog element configures the preprocessing dialog of a spam-reporting add-in in Outlook. ms.date: 07/14/2023 ms.localizationpriority: medium
 ---

 # PreProcessingDialog element (preview)

-Configures the preprocessing dialog of a spam reporting add-in in Outlook, so that users can provide additional information about the message they're reporting.
+Configures the preprocessing dialog of a spam-reporting add-in in Outlook, so that users can provide additional information about the message they're reporting.

-To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).
+To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam-reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).

 **Add-in type**: Mail